MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/GNUMPFR32bit.md

 ## Configuration

-To configure GNU MPFR 32-bit for install into our cross-compilation root, run the following commands:
+To configure GNU MPFR 32-bit for install into the build root, run the following commands:

 ```bash
 make distclean